Abbasalubeid/OperatingSystems/Synchronization/ReaderWriterProblem/README.md

 The Reader-Writer problem is a classic example of a multi-process synchronization issue in operating systems.
 The problem involves managing access to a shared resource between multiple reader processes and a single writer process.
 The core challenge is to enable several readers to concurrently read the resource without interruption from a writing process, while ensuring a writer has undisturbed access when needed.

-`ReaderWriterProblem.c` showcases a solution to the Reader-Writer problem using POSIX semaphores and shared memory in C. It demonstrates synchronization between reader and writer processes to access a shared integer buffer while ensuring data integrity and consistency.
+`reader_writer.c` showcases a solution to the Reader-Writer problem using POSIX semaphores and shared memory in C. It demonstrates synchronization between reader and writer processes to access a shared integer buffer while ensuring data integrity and consistency.

 ### Key Concepts
 - **Atomicity**: Critical operations like updating the count of active readers must be atomic to prevent race conditions.